 - Scheduling – Many of the cases have multiple parties.
 They have a claimant, a defendant, attorney for both sides, and witnesses.
 It’s hard to coordinate everyone to be on audio or to log-in remotely, so you need something that makes it a hybrid experience.

 - Adoption and Ease-of-Access – Going to court may not be an easy experience overall but you generally know what to expect and it’s pretty straight-forward.
 You get your court information, find the room, see the judge in person, ask your questions, and you’re done.
 Things have to be ridiculously easy to access and adopt if you want people to utilize them.
 Video conferencing equipment is not ridiculously easy for the average person to utilize.

-This is a pretty good use case to see vast differences.
-If you google about virtual court hearings, there are a sparse few product options out there.
-Unfortunately, they are mostly for audio only and they require new business process, new technology to be installed, and to be hosted by a vendor in the courthouse.
-What are our options for doing something to help people come to court remotely:
+The above provides a nice use case to highlight the vast differences in currently available options.
+If you google “virtual court hearings”, there are a few, sparse product options out there.
+Unfortunately, they are mostly audio-only, and they require new business processes to be implemented, new technology to be installed, and new hosting to be provided by a vendor in the courthouse.
+What are our options for doing something to help people come to court remotely?

 - We could take look at writing an intelligent IVR but it would inevitably take a high level of integration work into the court case management system and it only would support audio.